dknx01/micromvc/README.md

 -------------------
 + Apache 2
 + PHP >=5.3
-+ Some database (optional): MySQL or SQLite or other with PDO
++ Some database (optional): MySQL or SQLite or other with PDO or a MongoDb Installation

-Installation
 --------------
 Via git:
 ```git clone https://github.com/dknx01/micromvc.git```